WCGA-Murdoch/Database-Tutorials/Oat.md

 The Oat databases includes:
 * Genome browsers with high quality assemblies and annotations of 24 Oat accessions.
+* Genetic variant data including SNPs and InDels from a world-wide Oat collection.
 * Pan-transcriptome data of 24 Oat accessions.

 ### 1. Project outcomes

+This project delivered high quality assembly and annotations of 24 Oat accessions from a wide range of varieties, including the cultivars strongly related to Australian oat breeding programs: Bannister, Bilby and Williams.
+High quality pan-transcriptome data of these accessions could also provide insight and materials for other research and breeding purposes.
+Besides that, the genetic variant data obtained from whole-genome sequences from a world-wide Oat collection provided a more comprehensive genetic dataset that can be used for marker-trait association analysis and marker-assisted breeding.

 ### 2. Project funding and extra information

+This pan-genome project is funded by the GRDC through these investments:
+* UMU2003-002RTX - Oat genomic resources for breeders and pre-breeders.

 ## <span style="color:#023047"> II.
 Current available data </span>